 Treatment 0: Untreated Seeds (Control)

 This is the control treatment.
-None of the above, or any other treatment was given to the seeds sown for the control treatment.
+Seeds in this group received no pretreatment before sowing.

 Treatment 1: Scarification

 Both sides of each seed were gently rubbed over a sheet of sandpaper to slightly scrape the seed coat in a way that ensures that the inner embryo is not affected or exposed.
 This activity was carried out to meet up with the timing of treatments 2 and 3.